CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/querycommand.md

 ---
 title: "QueryCommand"
 linkTitle: "QueryCommand"
-description: "Holds the information for running a Query command on a data source."
+description: "Holds the information for running a Query command against a data source."
 ---

 # {{< param title >}}